Background pattern

 • if you have liver problems.

-• if you drink excessive amounts of alcohol, either daily or occasionally (see section "Taking Jentadueto with alcohol").
+• if you drink excessive amounts of alcohol, either every day or only occasionally (see section “Taking Jentadueto with alcohol”).

-Do not take Jentadueto if any of the above circumstances apply to you.
-If you are unsure, consult your doctor or pharmacist before starting to take this medicine.
+Do not take Jentadueto if any of the above applies to you.
+If you are not sure, consult your doctor or pharmacist before taking this medicine.

 Warnings and precautions

-Consult your doctor, pharmacist or nurse before starting to take Jentadueto
+Consult your doctor, pharmacist, or nurse before taking Jentadueto

 • if you have type 1 diabetes (your body does not produce any insulin).
 Jentadueto should not be used to treat this condition.

-• if you are taking insulin or a diabetes medication known as "sulfonylurea", your doctor may want to reduce your insulin or sulfonylurea dose when taking either of them with Jentadueto to avoid low blood sugar (hypoglycemia).
+• if you are taking insulin or a diabetes medicine known as a “sulfonylurea”, your doctor may want to reduce your dose of insulin or sulfonylurea when you take either of them with Jentadueto to avoid low blood sugar levels (hypoglycemia).

-• if you have or have had a pancreatic disease.
+• if you have or have had pancreatitis.

-If you have symptoms of acute pancreatitis, such as severe and persistent abdominal pain, you should consult your doctor.
+If you have symptoms of acute pancreatitis, such as severe and persistent stomach pain, you should consult your doctor.

-If you find blisters on your skin, it could be a sign of a condition called bullous pemphigoid.
+If you find blisters on your skin, it could be a sign of a disease called bullous pemphigoid.
 Your doctor may advise you to stop taking Jentadueto.

-If you are unsure whether any of the above circumstances apply to you, consult your doctor, pharmacist or nurse before starting to take Jentadueto.
+If you are not sure if any of the above applies to you, consult your doctor, pharmacist, or nurse before taking Jentadueto.

 Diabetic skin problems are a common complication of diabetes.
 Follow the skin and foot care recommendations given by your doctor or nurse.